ogallagher/hubble/readme.md

 - [x] fix error: authors search with repeated results does not finish: forgot to include .length attribute for arrays
 - [x] fix error: admin.edit.author.link throws game retrieval error
 - [ ] fix error: server: games_remove handler: delete game icon as well as the game
+- [ ] fix error: server is not able to load the resources most of the time, so I can't even access the website

 # Notes
 - The dependencies are listed in the package-lock.json file fully so that the npm can create the node_modules folder itself.
 That's why I don't need to include all the dependency code in the synchronized project, just the references.